Chesterfield F.C.: History

 The club were relegated to the Third Division in 2000 following a run of 21 games without a win, and chairman Norton Lea was replaced by Darren Brown.
 The following year, Chesterfield were deducted nine points for financial irregularities after Brown attempted to avoid paying Chester City the fee agreed by the FA for Luke Beckett.
 Amid mounting evidence of fraud, he relinquished control of the club in March 2001 and ownership passed to a hastily organised fans' group, the Chesterfield Football Supporters Society.
 Massive debts run up by Brown forced the club into administration, but the team still secured the division's final automatic promotion place.
-(Brown was later sentenced to four years in prison following a Serious Fraud Office investigation that led to charges including false accounting, furnishing false information and theft).
+Brown was later sentenced to four years in prison following a Serious Fraud Office investigation that led to charges including false accounting, furnishing false information and theft.

 Chesterfield were relegated to League Two at the end of the 2006–07 season, although they did reach the regional semi-final of the League Trophy and the fourth round of the League Cup in the same year.
 The club departed its historic home at Saltergate at the end of the 2009–10 season, and moved to newly built B2net Stadium.
 Chesterfield were promoted to League One after winning the League Two title in 2010–11 season.
-They went on to win the EFL Trophy for the first time in March 2012, defeating Swindon Town 2–0 in the Final.
-However, they were relegated from League One the following month, before again returning to the third tier as League Two champions at the end of the 2013–14 season under the guidance of manager Paul Cook.
+Later that year, Dave Allen took a majority shareholding of the football club from the Supporters Society.
+They went on to win the Football League Trophy for the first time in March 2012, defeating Swindon Town 2–0 in the final.
+However, they were relegated from League One the following month, with Allen taking over as chairman from Barrie Hubbard in the off-season.
+The club again returned to the third tier as League Two champions at the end of the 2013–14 season for a record fourth time under the guidance of manager Paul Cook.

 Chesterfield secured sixth-place in League One at the end of the 2014–15 campaign, and went on to lose 4–0 on aggregate to Preston North End in the two-legged play-off semi-final.
-Cook departed at the end of the season and was replaced as manager by Dean Saunders.
-On 14 November 2016, majority shareholder Dave Allen resigned from his roles as chairman and director of the club.
+Cook departed at the end of the season.
+On 14 November 2016, Dave Allen resigned from his roles as chairman and director of the club.
 This signaled a crisis, and four days later a further four directors resigned from their roles.
 It was announced that Chesterfield was openly up for sale, and desperately needed some kind of investment in order to avoid administration.
 Mike Warner was installed as chairman on 19 November.
-Manager Saunders was then sacked in December 2015 and replaced by Danny Wilson.